Katharine P. Burnett

 Articles and chapters

 “Dong Qichang,” co-author (section on Dong’s theory) with Celia Carrington Riely, Grove Art Online.
 Oxford Art Online.
 Oxford University Press.
 Web.
-Submitted.
+2019.

 “Wu Bin.”
 Grove Art Online.
 Oxford Art Online.
 Oxford University Press.
 Web.
-In press.
+2019.

 “The Global Tea Initiative at UC Davis,” in Kunbing Xiao, Guest Editor, “China Connections: Chinese Tea and Asian Societies,” IIAS Newsletter (International Institute for Asian Studies), Center for Global Asian, ed., Leiden University, No. 80, Summer 2018, p.
 23.